 Selecting a certain category in the budget chart simplifies the view, filtering only transactions of that category in the main window.
 Do you need advanced budgeting?
 We have some, including detailed Day-over-Day and Month-over-Month expense statement dashboard, budget restrictions, saving goal setting and budget comparisons (to average bank users of your type).

 6. Allow Easy Bill Paying and Advice Access

-Ready to go further?
+Ready to explore our banking UX case study further?
 If you remember, our customers pay bills and transfer money as a second popular scenario.
 So, we will deliver that service to them.
 Our “three clicks” payments will include:

 - Instant access to popular payments

 - Popular payments automatically defined